 Scrap Reporting/Responsibility It is the responsibility of the supplier to document all scrap incurred within the supplier facilities and forward this documentation to the respective ABC Purchase Planner.
 ABC reserves the right to request that this scrap be gathered, documented and returned as necessary.
 Documentation will include part number, quantity, defect information, and charge responsibility.
-If the scrap percentage reflects a substantial increase over the set standard it is the responsibility of the supplier to contact the respective ABC procurement representative for approval prior to continuing production /assembly.
+If the scrap percentage reflects a substantial representative for approval prior to continuing production /assembly.